mirai1st/MC-Tiktok-Viewer-Control/README.md

 - For the UI, it was made using customtkinter.

 ## ⚡ How to install and use?
-> 1. Download the repository or .zip files in the download section to get started.
+> 1. Download and extract the .zip files in the downloads section.
 > 2. Double click 'viewer-control.exe' to get started.

 For more information, see [Documentation](https://mirai1st.github.io/viewer-control/documentation)